MartinWeigl125/PlacemarkCore/README.md

 # PlacemarkCore
 This is the first part of the assignment in the module Advanced Full Stack Development.
 It is about implementing a Point Of Interest application with the framework HAPI.

+## Attention
+Release v3.0.0 only provides API support.
+Not all features of the MVC App are updated for this release.
+If you want to use the MVC App, use v2.0.0.

 ## Features
 - Create and manage Points of Interests
 - Group Points of Interests into categories